autonomymobilitylab/HenryRTD/docs/source/gnss.rst

 GPS
 =======

 A **Novatel PwrPak7D** GPS unit (with **Tallysman VSP6337L** dual antennas)  is installed.
-While the GPS unit is in the trunk of the vehicle, the two antennas are located on the two rear corners of the vehicle hood.
+While the GPS unit is in the trunk of the vehicle, the two antennas are located on the two rear corners of the vehicle roof.

 .. _installation: